yiisoft/yii2/docs/guide/console.md

 Entry script
 ------------

 The console application entry script is equivalent to the `index.php` bootstrap file used for the web application.
-The console entry script is typically called `yii`, and is located in your application's root directory (e.g., `protected`).
+The console entry script is typically called `yii`, and located in your application's root directory.
 The contents of the console application entry script contains code like the following:

 ```php